brown-band/website/pages/lyrics.md

 And wherever we may go,
 We are ready with a cheer,
 And the people always say,
-That you can’t outshine Brown men,
+That you can’t outshine Brown Bears,
 With their Rah!
 Rah!
 Rah! and their Ki!
 Yi!
 Yi!
 And their B-R-O-W-N.